-Card on laptops) that connect to the 6 line RS-232 to fibre converter.
-Maximum cable length is 2000 m.

-• 2 line fibre optic cable: No hardware handshaking is implemented for these cables, only TX / RX in combination with an optimized software handshaking.
+- 6 line fiber optic cable: This cable provides double hardware handshaking for maximum transfer speed.
+A special RPG made RS-232 to fibre converter has to be implemented with this cable type.
+A disadvantage is that commonly available RS-232 to USB converters cannot be used on the H-PC, because such devices only offer poor speed grades for handshaking lines.
+Instead, if the H-PC motherboard does not provide a serial port, an extension card must be installed (e.g. PCMCIA or Express Card on laptops) that connect to the 6 line RS-232 to fibre converter.
+Maximum cable length is 2000 m. - 2 line fibre optic cable: No hardware handshaking is implemented for these cables, only TX / RX in combination with an optimized software handshaking.
 The communication with the radiometer is only slightly slower compared to the 6 line version which can be neglected.
 An advantage of the 2 line cable is that it can be interfaced with any type of commonly available serial converters (e.g. USB, PCMCIA, Express Card) and commercially available serial to fibre converters (most of them only support TX / RX communication).

-All copper cables (old version) are 6 line cables with double hardware handshaking.
-These cables can be run with maximum speed for cable lengths up to 50 m.
+All copper cables (old version) are 6 line cables with double hardware handshaking lines.
+These cables can be run with maximum speed for cable lengths up to 50 m and support an 'Auto Detect' feature that is telling the H-PC to use the 6 line or 2 line configuration.

 The connection to a Master or Slave radiometer is realized by one of these cable types.
-RPG delivers cables that allow the host and radiometer PC to auto-detect the type of cable attached to it.
-If the radio button Auto Detect is checked, the host will use this cable feature.
-But if the user wants to enforce another cable type one of the other buttons 6 line Com. or 2 line Com. are checked.
-E.g. if a 6 line cable is installed but a 2 line communication is desired in combination with a USB to serial adapter on a laptop, the user checks the 2 line Com. radio button to enforce the host to implement no hardware handshaking in the communication with the radiometer.
+RPG delivers cables that allow the host PC (H-PC) and radiometer PC (R-PC) to auto-detect the type of cable attached to it.
+If the radio button Auto Detect is checked, the H-PC will use this cable feature.
+But if the user wants to enforce another cable type, one of the other options 6 line Com. or 2 line Com. are selected.
+E.g. if a 6 line cable is installed but a 2 line communication is desired in combination with a USB to serial adapter on a laptop, the user checks the 2 line Com. radio button to enforce the H-PC to implement no hardware handshaking in the communication with the radiometer.
 In this case, only 2 of the 6 lines are used.

 The interface parameters are stored in the configuration file (R2CH.CFG) that is loaded each time R2CH.EXE is started.
 This file is backed up on exiting R2CH.EXE.
-A definition of the serial interface parameters is only necessary at the first start of R2CH.EXE or when the transfer speed must be reduced due to longer cable length.
+A definition of the serial interface parameters is only required at the first start of R2CH.EXE or when the transfer speed must be reduced due to longer cable length.